UPDATE AS OF 26 MARCH 2020:

 Whilst it goes without saying, in such a time of disruption, fear and instability, children need the comfort and the familiarity of both parents if possible.

-Contact our team of expert Brisbane family lawyers if we can be of any assistance during this time.
+Contact our team of expert Toowoomba family lawyers if we can be of any assistance during this time.
 You can find more information on the implications of the COVID-19 pandemic and your parenting and family law matter here.